Skip to main content

 Transferring issues from one Jira project to another Jira project

-This flow is only supported when webhooks are enabled.
-Without webhooks, the transfer of Jira issues from one project to another will lead to duplicated issues on the Keypup side.
+Without webhooks, the transfer of Jira issues from one project to another leads temporarily to duplicated issues on the Keypup side (the duplicate issue is the issue in the source project).

 Improved reporting: Linking Issues to Pull Requests